isabella232/azure-devops-splunk-events/README.md

             environment: 'production'
             eventType: 'Azure DevOps deployment of test-the-tools'
     ```
-    *NOTE:* *THIS MUST BE ITS OWN JOB WITH `pool: server`!* otherwise you will get a message indicating that the task is looking for the wrong integration.
+    **NOTE:** *THIS MUST BE ITS OWN JOB WITH `pool: server`* otherwise you will get a message indicating that the task is looking for the wrong integration.
-    - The `eventType` will be the title of your event in Splunk Observability Cloud and will be used to match the event later for visualizing as an overlay on charts/dashboards.
+    - The `eventType` will be the title of your event in Splunk Observability Cloud and will be used to match the event later for visualizing as an [overlay on Splunk Observability charts/dashboards](https://docs.signalfx.com/en/latest/dashboards/dashboard-add-info.html#overlaying-event-markers-on-charts-in-a-dashboard).
 4. Save your pipeline

 ## Setup your Release Pipeline to emit an event